 What I paid for

 The best is not free.
 Here’s what I have purchased: JetPack for $39 gives you the connection to WordPress.com and much help by email; Yoast SEO for $89 helps you write better content for SEO ranking and has many social connections.
 Yoast really helped for ranking.
-I also purchased the premium version of WP Optimize for $31 on Black Friday.
+I also purchased a subscription to EWWW.io.
 Google Ads will temporarily increase visibility but is expensive.
-Pinterest Ads are affordable and effective if that works for your market.
+Pinterest Ads are more affordable and effective if that works for your market.

 Don’t forget to upload your sitemap.xml to Google Console if your website structure changes.
 Yoast will prep this for you if you set it up correctly.
 Check your speed at WebPageTest.org or GTmetrix to discover where improvements are needed.
 Have security like https which Google requires for good ranking.
+Website speed is an indicator of how well your website runs.
+Check for problems in Google Page Speed Test or Lighthouse in Chrome.
 GoDaddy has done a good job with hosting and they are great to work with.
-Don’t be afraid to learn by trying; some of this is complicated but there is always information available to search and study.
+Don’t be afraid to learn by trying.
+Some of this is complicated but there is always information available to search and study.
 Keep regular backups.
 Cheers.